 - 3 Tbsp sweetener (optional, see notes)

 - 1/4 tsp ground nutmeg

-- Preheat your frying pan on medium.
+- Preheat your frying pan on medium heat.
 If you are not using a non-stick frying pan, then add a little butter to the pan before you cook your pancakes.

-- Flip the pancake when the centre is bubbly and the sides have started to dry out (after about 2 minutes).
+- Flip the pancake when the center is bubbly and the sides have started to dry out (after about 2 minutes).

 - Cook the second side for another 2 minutes.

 - Serve immediately or keep warm in the oven.